 How to Choose Temperature Indicator Labels for Packaging

-The Temperature indicator labelâ€™s primary function is to identify, tag, categorise, and provide information about a product exposure during storage or shipment.
-In this article, let us share more information about packaging to protect goods against temperature damage.
+A temperature indicator label’s primary function is to identify, tag, categorise, and provide information about a product’s exposure during storage or shipment.
+This article will share more information about packaging to protect goods against temperature damage.

 What is a temperature indicator label?

 A temperature indicator label is a small, easy-to-use, cost-effective control device.
 It determines and displays a product’s duration of exposure to excessive temperatures during shipping, storage or processing.
 Typical applications include monitoring the temperature of pharmaceuticals, chemicals, and fresh produce during transportation.

-The packaging labels change colour if there is a temperature excursion outside the preset limits.
+The packaging labels change colour if a temperature excursion is outside the preset limits.
 There are a variety of temperature indicator labels.
-Labels such as the Time-Temperature Indicator indicate if the temperature deviation exceeds a preset time.
-The Freeze Check and ColdMark Temperature Indicator are used in shipments to indicate a temperature deviation below 0°C.
+Labels like the Time-Temperature Indicator indicate if the temperature deviation exceeds a preset time.
+The Freeze Check and ColdMark temperature indicator are used in shipments to indicate a temperature deviation below 0°C.

 Temperature indicator labels have temperature-sensitive elements that produce unique, high-precision colour change effects using the sharply defined melting points of a series of specially purified organic chemicals.
-Each temperature point uses a different chemical compound and is made separately by applying a coating containing the chemical to a unique paper substrate.
+Each temperature point uses a different chemical compound and is made separately by applying a chemical coating to a unique paper substrate.